mrdk/mind/doc/streams.rst

 Streams are an abstraction for the input from a source that produces data continuously.
-There is always one "current stream", with its address in :word:`'instream`.
+There is always one "current stream", with its address in `'instream`.

 .. word:: >forward	( stream -- addr ) |K|, "to-forward"

-   The TOS contains the address of a stream structure: compute the address of its :word:`forward` routine.
+   The TOS contains the address of a stream structure: compute the address of its `forward` routine.
 The routine has the signature ( -- ).

 .. word:: >current@	( stream -- addr ) |K|, "to-current-fetch"

-   The TOS contains the address of a stream structure: compute the address of its :word:`current@` routine.
+   The TOS contains the address of a stream structure: compute the address of its `current@` routine.
 The routine has the signature ( -- *char* ).

 .. word:: >valid?	( stream -- addr ) |K|, "to-valid-question"

-   The TOS contains the address of a stream structure: compute the address of its :word:`valid?` routine.
+   The TOS contains the address of a stream structure: compute the address of its `valid?` routine.
 The routine has the signature ( -- *flag* ).

 .. word:: /stream	( -- n ) |K|, "per-stream"